Sameh-R-Labib/no_framework/README.md

 # no_framework

-On card.freenode.net IRC: #noframeworkphp
+On card.freenode.net IRC: #noframeworkphp.
-If you prefer to watch videos rather than reading: https://youtu.be/wdCdMTBS_qg Also see: http://www.meetup.com/Linthicum-no_framework-PHP-Project/
+If you prefer to watch videos rather than reading: https://youtu.be/wdCdMTBS_qg .
+Also see: http://www.meetup.com/Linthicum-no_framework-PHP-Project/

-Sam is leading this project while growing his coding skills.
+Sam is leading this PHP project while growing his coding skills.
 He is learning from Lynda.com courses.

 Without using a PHP framework Sam will have a project for BusCompanyX.com This is an Open Source project and Sam is looking for a collaborators who do pull requests.

-The no_framework code will be general enough that it can be used for any project.
+The no_framework PHP code will be general enough that it can be used for any project.
 Having said that I also say:
 Possible end users of this code are school bus contractors.
 Since this is free and open source